FlyJingFish/AndroidAOP/docs/AndroidAopMatchClassMethod.md

 - Top-level functions

-Suppose the following function is located in a kotlin file named **Context**
+Suppose the following function is located in a kotlin file named **ContextEx**

 ```kotlin
 package com.androidaop.ktx